aliallam123/Final-Project-DAT5092/README.md

 Project Status
 This repository is part of a final university assignment and is not open for contributions.
 It serves as a submission to demonstrate the application of data visualization in analyzing salary factors in the AI/ML industry.

+To see history of code added, see master branch.
 License
 The dataset used in this project is licensed under